Country: New Zealand

 Grant Elliott is one of the promising talents from New Zealand in the world of Cricket, steadily earning recognition for his abilities.

 Throughout his career, he has represented teams such as New Zealand, Leicestershire, Wellington, Quetta Gladiators, Saint Lucia Kings, Chittagong Vikings, Lahore Qalandars, Warwickshire, World XI, Atlanta Riders, contributing strongly whenever given the opportunity.
-His ability to remain composed under pressure and deliver impactful performances has strengthened his presence in competitive cricket.
+Grant Elliott continues to refine his skills and adapt his game to various match scenarios, making him a valuable player in the sport.

 As he continues to evolve, Grant Elliott remains a key figure for New Zealand and is expected to play an even greater role in upcoming seasons.